r-lib/xml2/README.md

 ## Compared to the XML package

-The XML package has similar goals to xml2.
+xml2 has similar goals to the XML package.
 The main differences are:

 * xml2 takes care of memory management for you.
 It will automatically free the memory used by an XML document as soon as the last reference